ShaunSpinelli/acdc_challenge/README.md

 ## Approach

-Selected model 2d unet Although the 3d 2d unet ensemble showed the best results it would be computinally heavy o that why the 2d unet was decided on.
+Selected model 2d unet Although the 3d 2d unet ensemble showed the best results it would be computationally heavy thats why the 2d unet was decided on.

-Experiment with different loss functions cross entropy, DICE

-## Results

-### Training

-### Competition Results

-## Future Improvements Experiments